Embeddings are underrated#

 }

 The last step is to find the closest neighbor for each doc.
 I.e. to find the other page that is considered relevant to the page you’re currently on.
-Linear Algebra for Machine Learning and Data Science gave me a basic idea of what this math does.
+As mentioned earlier, Linear Algebra for Machine Learning and Data Science was the class that taught me the basics.

 import json